open-access-policies/health-tech/Security/Policies/sec-pol-001.md

 - A designated Security Officer shall be appointed with ultimate responsibility for the information security program.
 The Security Officer shall report directly to executive leadership and have the authority to implement security controls across the organization.

 - An Information Security Committee shall be established, comprising representatives from key business functions including executive leadership, IT, legal, compliance, human resources, and operations.
-The committee shall meet quarterly to review security performance, approve policy changes, and make strategic security decisions.
+The committee shall meet at least quarterly to review security performance, approve policy changes, and make strategic security decisions.
+Meeting minutes shall be documented and retained to provide an audit trail of all decisions.

 - Information security objectives and requirements shall be integrated into all business processes, system development lifecycles, and vendor management activities.